-EPA Announces Release of Proposed Plan for Portland Harbor
+EPA Public Comment Period on the Proposed Plan for Portland Harbor is Closed

-The Proposed Plan also describes other alternatives that were considered and the criteria EPA used to compare the alternatives, including estimated costs and construction timelines.
+The Proposed Plan also described other alternatives that were considered and the criteria EPA used to compare the alternatives, including estimated costs and construction timelines.

 - Proposed Plan (PDF) (151 pp, 23MB) – June 2016 (Note large file size, may take a few minutes to download)